HaxNMS/HaxTools/stripbbcode/README.md

 [size=6][color=##FF0000]StripBBcodes[/color][/size]
 [size=3][color=#FFFF00][i]Created by Gaticus Hax[/i][/color][/size]

-This batch file will strip the markdown [i](bbcode)[/i] used on NexusMods from a specified file so you can have a single file for bb-formatted text on your mod page and for a plain-text readme file to include in your package.
+This batch file will convert the [i](bbcode)[/i] used on NexusMods into a minimal markdown format.
+This allows you to manage a single file for bb-formatted text on your mod page and automatically generate a markdown file from it to include in your package for plain-text viewing or display on github, etc.

 I made this for a project I was working on, so that I only needed to update the project's readme in a single file instead of two.
-For example, the [b]README.txt[/b] file in this package is the same as the [b]README.md[/b] file but processed with the script.
+For example, the [b]README.md[/b] file in this package is the same as the [b]README.bbcode[/b] file but processed with the script.

 There is an option in the NexusMods online editor to strip the bbcodes as well,